ophyu-maker/RGCN/README.md

 During training, the model was evaluated on the validation set after each epoch.
 Several validation metrics were tracked:

-ROC-AUC
+ROC-AUC/
-PR-AUC
+PR-AUC/
-F1 score
+F1 score/
-Precision
+Precision/
 Recall

 The best model checkpoint was selected based on validation PR-AUC.
 PR-AUC was important because this project involves an imbalanced prediction task where positive side effect relationships are much fewer than all possible negative combinations.